Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 -->

   - The packages would easily accessible and downloadable from CRAN
-  - The users of DrugVerse and/or its Shiny R server would be able to provide us with feedback via DrugVerse’s GitHub pages and via email
+  - The users of drugverse and/or its Shiny R server would be able to provide us with feedback via drugverse’s GitHub pages and via email
-  - Many users would fork/star DrugVerse’s repository on GitHub as well as submitting pull requests to be approved
+  - Many users would fork/star drugverse’s repository on GitHub as well as submitting pull requests to be approved
-  - We will have published a few papers on the different features provided in DrugVerse
+  - We will have published a few papers on the different features provided in drugverse
-  - Users of DrugVerse would cite our papers in their work
+  - Users of drugverse would cite our papers in their work

 ## Future work